-German-Icelandic relations are excellent and wide-ranging, encompassing the political, economic and cultural spheres as well as sport and tourism.
-In 2017, Germany and Iceland celebrated the 65th anniversary of the establishment of diplomatic relations.
-Iceland cooperates closely with Germany in the political realm, especially in the United Nations and NATO.
-The relationship is based on shared values and agreement on numerous current international policy issues.
+German-Icelandic relations are excellent and wide-ranging, encompassing the political, economic and cultural spheres as well as sport.
+Political relations are based on shared values and agreement on numerous current international issues.
 Iceland sees Germany as one of its key dialogue partners in Europe.
-The Federal Government and the German Bundestag support Iceland’s application for EU membership if Iceland wishes to resume negotiations and fulfils the requirements for accession.

 These ties were underscored in 2019 by the state visit by President Steinmeier and the visit by Chancellor Merkel.

 The EU continues to be Iceland’s most important trading partner, accounting for around 70 percent of exports and 50 percent of imports in 2018.
 Germany and Iceland have close economic relations.
 In 2018, Germany imported goods from Iceland worth 291 million euros and exported goods worth 585 million euros to Iceland.
 Manufactured goods (mainly metals) and food account for more than 92 percent of Iceland’s exports.
 Germany’s main exports to Iceland are motor vehicles and machinery, which account for 43 percent of total exports.
 According to Federal Statistical Office figures, in 2018 Germany ranked third among suppliers of Iceland’s imports and sixth among buyers of Icelandic exports.

 In the cultural sphere, the exchange in language and literature, the visual and performing arts, music, science and academia is very lively and wide-ranging.
 Examples of this are the annual German Film Days in Reykjavik as well as German artists at the annual Icelandic music and film Festivals.